Guidance for your teen's first job search, plus help with money questions like how much should a teenager save from their paycheck.

 How to Prepare for their First Job as a Teenager

-Now we’re in my favorite section – because I’m going to help you with how to prep your teenager for their first job by conversations you need to have with them.
+Now we’re in my favorite section – because I’m going to help you with how to prep your teenager for their first job through conversations you need to have with them.

 Conversation #1: It is Your Job, to Find a Job

 Chances are, your teen might have trouble getting their first job.
-Finding a job when you’re got zero experience can be difficult.
+Finding a job when you’ve got zero experience can be difficult.

 This can be even more difficult if one of these is true as well: